broadinstitute/sparklespray/README.md

 Add additional machines to be used for a job:

 ```
-# the following will add 2 more worker nodes which will be used by the last
+## the following will add 2 more worker nodes which will be used by the last
-# job submitted.
+## job submitted.
 Instead of the word "LAST" you can use a job id.
 Most
-# commands which accept a jobid also understand "LAST" as a synonym for the
+## commands which accept a jobid also understand "LAST" as a synonym for the
-# last submitted job.
+## last submitted job.
 sparkles addnodes LAST 2
 ```

-## Cleaning up
+## Cleaning out old jobs

-Kubeque remembers jobs until you explicitly remove them.
+Sparklespray remembers jobs until you explicitly remove them.
+You can use the "clean" command to forget tracking information about a given job.
+Note, this does not delete the results stored in the bucket from that job, only delete data about the tasks that made up the job.

 To remove all non-running jobs:

 ```
 sparkles clean